How to Deal With Rude Customers

 Once you’ve identified those “great” calls, it can be a great training exercise to listen back through them with new recruits, so they know what to expect from rude callers and how to handle them.

-Look Into the Underlying Cause and Eliminate “Triggers”
+Investigate the Root Cause and Address Customer “Triggers”

 To stop rude customers from calling it is good to create a space for advisors to “feedback” customer triggers, but – if you have a speech analytics system – this will be able to do it for you.

-By analysing each interaction, you can identify the main reasons why customers arrive angry or become angry on the call.
-You can then pass this insight to the relevant department, who will hopefully make the necessary changes or improvements to eliminate the reasons for the call.
+By analysing each interaction, you can pinpoint the reasons why customers start angry or become upset during calls.
+This information can then be passed to the relevant department, which can implement changes to eliminate those triggers.

 In Summary